Skip to main content

 Turning ATEC Electrics’ Website into a Local Lead Engine

-Understanding the business and the local search opportunity
+Understanding the business and opportunity

 Getting clear on who ATEC Electrics is

-• Which services are most profitable or most in demand – emergency callouts, LED upgrades, switchboard work, air conditioning, shop fit outs and so on?
+• Which services are most profitable or most in demand – e.g. emergency callouts, LED upgrades, switchboard work, air conditioning, shop fit outs and so on?

 • What kind of jobs do they want more of, and which ones are lower priority?